 Starting Counselling & Psychotherapy: What to Expect

-Starting therapy can feel like a big step, and it’s natural to feel a little uncertain about what to expect.
-You might be wondering if it is right for you or what it will actually be like, so I wanted to share a glimpse of my therapy room and the way I work — to give a sense of the space before you arrive.
+Starting therapy can feel like a big step.
+You might be wondering if it's right for you, or what it's actually going to be like.
+So here's a bit about my therapy room and how I work, to give you a sense of the space before you get here.

-When I choose this room, I wanted it to reflect how I approach counselling: calm, warm, and confidential.
-It’s a simple space with soft light, comfortable sofa, and a calm atmosphere that allows you to breathe out and settle.
-You don’t have to arrive with everything prepared or figured out — you can simply come as you are.
+I chose this room because it reflects how I work: calm, warm, and private.
+It's simple — soft lighting, a comfortable sofa, quiet.
+Somewhere you can breathe out and settle.
+You don't need to have everything worked out before you arrive.
+You can just come as you are.

 My Approach: Humanistic Counselling

-Therapy with me isn’t about being told what to do.
-It’s about creating a safe space together where you can explore what’s on your mind, at your pace.
-My role is to listen deeply and without judgment, and to support you as you make sense of what’s happening in your life.
+Therapy with me isn't about being told what to do.
+It's about having space to explore what's going on for you, at your own pace.
+My job is to listen without judgment and help you make sense of what's happening.

-You might bring grief that feels overwhelming, anxiety that won’t quieten down, challenges in relationships, or the scattered energy of living with ADHD.
-Sometimes we’ll look at the past, and sometimes we’ll focus on what’s happening right now.
-What matters most is that it’s your space, and our work is always guided by what feels most important to you.
+You might bring grief that feels too big, anxiety that won't settle, relationship problems, or the chaos of living with ADHD.
+Sometimes we'll look at the past.
+Sometimes we'll focus on what's happening now.
+What matters is that it's your space, and we follow what feels most important to you.

-Our first meeting is really just a conversation.
-It’s a chance for us to get to know one another and for you to get a sense of whether I might be the right therapist for you.
+The first meeting is just a conversation.
+It's a chance for us to meet and for you to see if I might be the right fit.

-Many people arrive to that first session feeling a little nervous, not quite sure where to begin.
-Sometimes we simply start by talking about their day — what the morning was like, how it felt walking into the room.
-Before long, the conversation begins to flow, and the things that feel most important naturally start to surface.
+Most people arrive feeling a bit nervous, not sure where to start.
+Sometimes we begin by talking about their day — what the morning was like, how it felt walking in.
+Before long, the conversation starts flowing and the important things come up naturally.

-I’ll ask a few gentle questions about what’s brought you here, but there’s no expectation for you to share everything at once or to arrive with all the answers.
-You can also ask me anything you’d like.
-Many people find that simply starting this first conversation brings a sense of relief.
-At the end, you’ll decide whether you’d like to continue — there’s no pressure either way.
+I'll ask a few questions about what's brought you here, but there's no pressure to share everything straight away or have all the answers.
+You can ask me anything too.
+A lot of people say that just starting the conversation brings some relief.
+At the end, you decide if you want to continue.
+No pressure either way.

 Beyond the First Session

-Therapy isn’t a quick fix; it’s a journey we take step by step.
-Some days you may find yourself speaking freely, other days you might feel quieter.
-Some sessions may feel heavier, others lighter.
-However, it unfolds, we will go at your pace.
+Therapy isn't quick.
+It's something we do step by step.
+Some days you'll talk a lot, other days you might be quieter.
+Some sessions feel heavy, others lighter.
+Whatever happens, we go at your pace.

-Some people like to sit in silence at first, others begin to talk straight away.
-Both are completely fine.
-You’ll notice that there’s no clock glaring at you, no harsh lighting, no pressure — just a quiet, contained space where whatever you’re carrying can be laid down for a while.
+Some people sit in silence at first.
+Others start talking immediately.
+Both are fine.
+There's no clock staring at you, no harsh lighting, no pressure.
+Just a quiet space where you can put down whatever you're carrying for a bit.

-Over time, you might notice a rhythm emerging.
-Some weeks might bring lighter, more conversational moments — perhaps laughter about something small or an easier day.
-Other weeks may feel heavier, where we sit with sadness, grief, or confusion.
-Both are equally valid, and both are part of the process.
-My intention is to make room for the full range of your experience, without judgement.
+Over time, you'll probably notice a rhythm.
+Some weeks are lighter — maybe we laugh about something small, or you've had an easier time.
+Other weeks are harder, and we sit with sadness, grief, or confusion.
+Both are valid.
+Both are part of it.
+I'm here to make room for all of it, without judging any of it.

-Over time, this process can help you feel more connected to yourself, more able to navigate life’s challenges, and more grounded in who you are.
+Over time, this can help you feel more connected to yourself, more able to handle what life throws at you, and more grounded in who you are.

 Online or Telephone Sessions

-Working online can be a more convenient or gentler way to start therapy, especially if you don't live nearby.
-While some people appreciate having a dedicated room for therapy, others find that working from a confidential space online is just as effective.
-The essence of what to expect from our work together will be the same regardless of location.
-The only difference is that you'll create the space and ambience for our session.
-I'll meet you where you are, asking only that your space is confidential, safe, and free from distractions.
+Working online can be easier or gentler, especially if you don't live nearby.
+Some people like having a specific room to go to for therapy.
+Others find that working from home in a private space works just as well.
+The work itself is the same either way.
+The only difference is that you create the space for the session.
+I just need you to be somewhere private, safe, and free from interruptions.

-Taking the step to start therapy is an act of courage.
-However, you arrive — anxious, grieving, curious, hopeful, or unsure — the therapy space is a place where you can be yourself, without judgement.
-Together, we create the space for things to shift, in your own time.
+Starting therapy takes courage.
+However you arrive — anxious, grieving, curious, hopeful, or unsure — this is a space where you can be yourself without judgment.
+Together, we make room for things to shift, in your own time.

 Share